 Wherever you venture to in this vast world, you want to make sure any sort of volunteering you do is through a reputable organization, which is why we wrote this post.
-We want to give you everything you need to know about the best orphanage to Volunteer at in Battambang, Cambodia.
+We want to give you everything you need to know about volunteering in Cambodia, specifically in Battambang, Cambodia.

 Jump To What You're Looking For

-The focus of BOVA is to “provide care, education and vocational training to Cambodian orphans and the needy children of rural Cambodia and at the same time to build a network of support for impoverished children and families.”
+The mission of BOVA is to “provide care, education and vocational training to Cambodian orphans and the needy children of rural Cambodia and at the same time to build a network of support for impoverished children and families through education.”

 About BOVA’s Owner

-Sophorn was born in 1973 into poverty as an only child to his parents.
-If you know your history, you know that 1973 was a few years before the Khmer Rouge took over and began the mass genodice in the country of Cambodia.
+Sophorn Sem, the founder of BOVA, was born into poverty in January of 1977 as an only child to his mother and father.
+If you know your history, you know that 1977 was smack dab in the middle of when the Khmer Rouge came into power.

-As he was working as a tuk-tuk driver, one of the passengers of his tuk-tuk gave him an English Dictionary (because his English was so bad).
+As Sophorn was working as a tuk-tuk driver, one of the passengers of his tuk-tuk gave him an English Dictionary (because his English was so bad).

 Sophorn did not take this small gift for granted.
 After a long day’s work, every night he would study English until, by his own will, became fluent.